learn-co-curriculum/dsc-prework-intro/README.md

  - Descriptive statistics
  - Python libraries (NumPy and Matplotlib) for numerical computing and data visualization

-Working through this prework material is not *required*, but it is **extremely** highly-recommended.
-When we ask alumni and current students what they wish they had done differently, one of the most common answers is not investing enough time in these foundational skills!

-If you're getting stuck, keep in mind that we will also cover these topics in the first week or so of the Data Science program.
+If you're getting stuck, keep in mind that we will also review these topics in the first week or so of the Data Science program.
 Make sure you keep notes on what was confusing, and prepare to ask questions when the program starts.

 ### Delivery Format